 If you are wondering how to build a rustic barn door, we are laying out the full tutorial in this blog post!
 This post will show you exactly how to make a barn door for your home.
 We will also share the cost and DIY barn door plans.
 Add this easy DIY to your to do list!

-We had a really awkward space between our master bedroom and bathroom where three doors open up into each other.
+We had a really awkward space between our master bedroom and bathroom where three doors opened up into each other.

-So, I designed a barn door that could slide on the outside of the wall.
-So here’s how to build a rustic barn door of your very own.
+Read on to see how to build a rustic barn door of your very own.
 Trust me, building a door is not that hard.
 You’ll quickly learn that this is an easy woodworking project with simple steps to make a big impact on your home.

 How to Build a Rustic Barn Door

-Measure the space you want to cover and make sure you have at least that same amount of room on the blank wall for it to open.
+Measure the space you want to cover and make sure you have at least that same amount of room on the blank wall next to the doorway for it to open.

 Then for the second layer, I got three more 1″x6″ pine boards to do horizontal, vertical and diagonal pieces to bind the first layer together.

 When you go to buy wood, make sure you check that the boards are straight and not curved or warped.

 Also, for this type of project, try to get boards with the most knots and lines in order to help with that rustic look.

-This is the first time I got to use my new miter saw and I love it.
+This is the first time I got to use my new miter saw and I loved it.
 It made cutting straight cuts so much quicker and easier that using a hand saw.

 I never had one before because I didn’t have the space at the condo.
 So I’ve always made cuts by hand, which is awful.

 Sand down all sides of all the boards, but make sure to keep them in order.

 One trick when staining is to use a rag and dip it into the stain, then wipe it onto the board.

 Doing this method, I also chose not to go back and wipe them off.
 I simply let it all soak in before doing the other side the next day.

 Construct the door based on your design.
 I used black cabinetry wood screws and left the head very visible because I was going for the rustic barn door look.

 Because pine is a softer wood, I tediously went through and measured and drilled small pilot holes where I was going to drive the screws.

 When I screwed them in, I also didn’t drive all of them in all the way to the wood and instead left some of them a millimeter or so out, in order to give it a more rustic look.

 I bought four silver nuts and bolts and spray painted them glossy black and drilled them into the bottom of the door to match the top.

 And there you have it.
 That’s how to build a rustic barn door.
 It wasn’t very hard. (the mounting process was MUCH harder) and it looks great.

 How much does it cost to build a barn door?

 When you search for doors that people are making and selling online, they cost about $300-400.
 This is a much better option and you can do it yourself.

 What keeps a barn door from swinging?